panzerdp/dmitripavlutin.com/content/posts/092-keys-values-entries/index.md

 The keys of `hero` are `['name', 'city']`.
 The values are `['Batman', 'Gotham']`.
 And the entries are `[['name', 'Batman'], ['city', 'Gotham']]`.

-Let's see what utility functions provide JavaScript to extract the keys, values and entries from an object.
+Let's see what utility functions provide JavaScript to extract the keys, values, and entries from an object.

 ## 1. *Object.keys()* returns keys

-`Object.keys(object)` is an utility function that returns the list of keys of `object`.
+`Object.keys(object)` is a utility function that returns the list of keys of `object`.

 Let's use `Object.keys()` to get the keys of `hero` object: